 The Isle of Wight looked deceptively close.
 So close that if it wasn’t for the busy shipping channel you could almost imagine swimming over (well, not me, I’m a terrible swimmer).
 There were a couple of hardy swimmers taking a morning dip closer to shore.
 Evidently the sea is at its warmest temperature in late summer but rather them than me.

 Along the waterfront we found clumps of pampas grass.
 I hardly see them nowadays but I’m old enough to remember when every house in the 1970s had a clump in the front garden.
 Although in my naivety I’ve only just discovered that it was evidently a signal for couples who enjoyed other activities too!

 Our route took us past the small, but perfectly proportioned, lighthouse.
-It’s officially a Millenium River Beacon, and looks much older than it actually is.
-Only built in 2000 its job is to steer seafarers into the Beaulieu River fom the busy Solent.
+It’s officially a Millennium River Beacon, and looks much older than it actually is.
+Only built in 2000 its job is to steer seafarers into the Beaulieu River from the busy Solent.

 We coincided our walk with high tide so followed the detour onto a country lane near Inchmery House.
 As we walked past we were intrigued by the extensive CCTV signs.
 Minutes later a police car cruised slowly by so we decided it was time to Google the owner.
 This turned out to be the historian and TV presenter Dan Snow.
 Just as interesting were its former owners, mercenary Simon Mann and the Mitford and de Rothschild families.
 If walls could talk!